- She was previously crowned Miss SA teen and been a part of our TV screens for as long as we can remember

 "I had told myself I had to do so many things before I was 25.
 With that I learnt never to put an age on my dreams, but to take however much time necessary to fulfil them," she told ZAlebs.

 Celeste auditioned for a role on The Girl from St Agnes, and was put up against some of the best in the industry.
 And although she was nervous at first, she secured the role of Kholwa who is the head girl at the school.
 She described her character as an overachiever in the school.
-Celeste said her character is a black head girl in a white school so she faces a lot racial and family challenges as well.
+Celeste said her character is a black head girl in a white school so she faces a lot racial and family challenges.

 Her message to aspiring actresses is to keep their options open, even when jobs are a few.
 She said its always good to have another skill or service that they can look into, especially when there's no work on screen or in theatre.